 Abnormal results may indicate gonorrhea or other infections.

 There are no risks.

 A culture of the specimen (urethral discharge culture) should be performed in addition to the gram stain.
-More sophisticated diagnostic tests (such as PCR tests) are sometimes also done.
+More advanced tests (such as PCR tests) may also be done.

 Urethral discharge Gram stain; Urethritis - Gram stain

 Augenbraun MH, McCormack WM.
 Urethritis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 109.